A note before you begin

 • Keep any evidence of physical abuse, such as pictures of injuries.

-• Keep a journal of all violent incidences, noting dates, events and threats made, if possible.
-Keep your journal in a safe place.
+• Keep a journal of violent incidents, noting dates, events and threats made, if possible.

-• Know where you can go to get help.
-Tell someone what is happening to you.
+• Know where you can go to get help and tell someone what is happening to you.

 • Try to set money aside or ask friends or family members to hold money for you.